TomographyLab/TomoLab/README.md

 ## Getting started

 > ***IMPORTANT***
+>
 > In order to correctly load and use `TomoLab` you need to compile [`NiftyRec`](https://github.com/TomographyLab/NiftyRec).
-> Please, follow the instructinos provided in the repo to do that.
+> Please, follow the instructions provided in the repo to do that.
+>
 > Once you are done compiling `NiftyRec`, you need to add it to your path, so that `TomoLab` is able to find it when it's imported.
 > There are many ways you can do this, here's my suggestion:
 > - Open the file `~/.bashrc` in your favorite text editor